TalkSick07/CS6910_Assignment2/README.md

 PART -C

 We have directly used a pretrained deep learning model called YoloV3 to perform object detection in real time.
 Our idea is to alert the driver of a nearby object by drawing his attention to a nearby person/car/cyclist etc. by alerting him beforehand, thus reducing the number of road accidents considerably.
+The demo video can be found here: https://www.youtube.com/watch?v=titUlkF_a9g